dchiu911/rsf/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Removed package 'here' from Imports
+* Used files from inst/extdata for examples
 * Improved documentation for use_rsf()
 * Ensured examples are executable by adding conditional checks
 * Reset the working directory at the end of examples